 Shortly after the attacks of September 11, 2001, she founded the Institute for Global Leadership to provide training and coaching for leaders and teams to adapt to the changed dynamics of our post-September 11th world.
 Together with her husband, Joseph Baratta, Ph.D., she is also the co-founder of the Center for Global Community and World Law.

 An adjunct faculty member at Clark University, Baypath College, Quinsigamond Community College, Lesley University and Salve Regina University, Virginia has taught courses on career development, leadership, cross-cultural conflict transformation, change management, and managing in a global economy, and developed a customized leadership curriculum implemented in the United Nations, Reconciliation Leadership.

-She highlights human goodness and service to others in her television show, “Imagine Worcester and the World,” which debuted in 2007 and is now updated as “Imagine Worcester in America;” in her books, A Mantle of Roses: A Woman’s Journey Home to Peace (Xlibris, 2004) and the forthcoming My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11; and in her blogs.
+She highlights human goodness and service to others in her television show, “Imagine Worcester and the World,” which debuted in 2007 and is now updated as “Imagine Worcester in America;” in her books, A Mantle of Roses: A Woman’s Journey Home to Peace (Xlibris, 2004), and My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11 (Xlibris, 2016) and in her blogs.

 Virginia was given the Third Goal Award by the Boston Area Returned Peace Corps in 2003 for “bringing the world back home at the United Nations and Worcester, MA”